KhalidAlsantali/Parallel-Image-Hashing/README.md

 # Parallel-Image-Hashing

 Small project about different methods to use parallel processing to hash images.
+To use this, place images in a directory named "input_images" in the same directory as the python script.
+The python script will automatically generate a directory named "output" where the json hash files will be written to.

 [Parallel Image Hash](Parallel_ImageHash.py) uses three different techniques to achieve a speedup on image hashing.